Ecuador Kayaking Trips

 Day 7: We have lots of runs to choose from such as the playful big-volume Bom Bon section or maybe the technical Oyacachi or Upper Quijos.

 Day 8: After a morning paddle on the Quijos or Cosanga, we head back to Quito, hoping to arrive to the airport area by around 5pm.
 Most flights are leaving Quito around midnight these days.
 If you have a late flight Saturday night/early Sunday morning, you will have quite a few hours to kill.
-We can drop you off at the Papallacta hot springs, at a restaurant or hotel out near the airport, or can bring you into downtown Quito–your choice!
+We can drop you off at the Papallacta hot springs, the airport, or at a restaurant or hotel out near the airport.
 If you fly out Sunday morning, you’ll need to book yourself a hotel for Saturday night.

 Right for me?